Oren Hasson: My Pictorial Swift CV

 Photography is about time no less than it is about light.

 Cameras slice time onto a visual platform.
 Each slice may be a tiny fraction of a second long, or minutes, or even hours in a very long exposure.
 These slices may be kept forever for people to remember.
-Nostalgia goes so well with photography because photographs preserve slices of time, which we interpret as memories of those moments.
+Nostalgia goes so well with photography because photographs preserve slices of time, and we use them as memories of those moments.

 Yet, our mind builds visual memories in a slightly different way.
 It captures images in slices that enable it to perceive and remember, and puts them in a sequence of which it can make sense.
 Memory works by preserving the combination of these sequences with the meanings that are associated with them.
 In short, our visual memory uses images to build meaningful stories.
 The thing is that as time passes, our goals and agendas often change and may conflict with old memories.
 Our mind then attempts to change the meaning of these slices, often by changing the visual images stored themselves, so they would fit better the new sense it wants to make of it.